lukeemhigh/kitty-sessionx/README.md

 ### Modify Keybindings

-You can change the keybindings used to perform every action in fzf by modifying you config file:
+You can change the keybindings used to perform every action in fzf by modifying your config file:

 ```yaml
 keys: